Coat color genetics can be fun and interesting at the same time.

 What About Coat Color Loci or Alleles Not Mentioned Here?

-There are other alleles at the E, B, and D loci and tests for white spotting/piebald and harlequin that Embark does not currently report.
-Merle, saddle tan, and albinism are beyond the scope of this article (but you can learn more about merle here), and greying/fading, urajiro, roaning, and ticking currently have no genetic tests available.
+There are other alleles at the E, B, and D loci that Embark does not currently report.
+Merle, saddle tan, harlequin, and albinism are beyond the scope of this article (but you can learn more about merle here), and greying/fading, urajiro, roaning, and ticking currently have no genetic tests available.

 With every new version of our microarray, Embark works to expand our testing options.
 We proactively try to learn more about the genetics of coat color, and we have already discovered a variant causing blue eyes in Siberian Huskies.
 By uploading photos of your dog and filling out our research surveys, you are enabling Embark to better understand coat color genetics and offer additional insights into the complex coat color traits that remain elusive but so interesting.